Little Saint James: Pool house

+On the west end of the island is a pool with a single-story structure.

-The Temple
+Temple

 Exterior

-There is a blue-striped, boxlike building at the southwest point of the island, surrounded by an expansive square pavilion with geometric patterns meant to look like mosaics painted in red on a white background.
+At the southwest point of the island is a blue-striped, boxlike building surrounded by an expansive square pavilion with geometric patterns meant to look like mosaics painted in red on a white background.
 The structure was initially topped by a golden dome, which Google Earth satellite images suggest was added between July 2013 and March 2014.
-Aerial footage from March 2015 shows the dome and two large, golden, avian-like statues atop the building, along with two sculptures out front.
+Aerial footage from March 2015 shows the dome and two large, golden, avian-like statues atop the building with two sculptures in front.
 Locals say the dome was blown away during Hurricane Maria in 2017.

-The purpose of the actual construction is unclear and it deviates in substantial ways from the plans for the grand piano container that had been submitted for approval in 2010 by Epstein's architects.

-The planned "Music Pavilion" building, much like the Dome of the Rock, was of an octagonal footprint.
-The planned building with a substantial covered porch, also octagonal, was also much lower in perspective than the as-built.
-The building that was eventually constructed was much taller, in the shape of a cube.
-The dome was also well within the footprint of the cube, and the building did not have any of the proposed finishes applied to the walls, nor was it constructed out of materials in those plans – namely, stone.
+The purpose of the actual construction is unclear, and it deviates in substantial ways from the plans for the grand piano container that Epstein's architects submitted for approval in 2010.
+The planned "Music Pavilion" building was of an octagonal footprint.
+The planned building with a substantial covered porch, also octagonal, was much lower in perspective than the as-built.
+The constructed building was much taller, in the shape of a cube.
+The dome was also well within the footprint of the cube, and the building had none of the proposed finishes applied to the walls, nor was it constructed out of materials in those plans—namely, stone.

 Patrick Baron, a piano tuner and technician who worked in the area at the time, visited the island twice in 2012 to tune a piano inside the building.
-Baron later described the structure as a relatively small building near the coast which was far away from the other buildings on the island.
-He said it was "dull pewter" in colour, featured statues that resembled gargoyles atop the roof, and a large glass door which faced south.
-Baron then confirmed the building against photographs provided by Trotter, despite it being blue and white in the images, based on its size, shape and location — indicating the distinctive stripes and false wooden door were painted after October 2012.
+Baron later said the structure was a relatively small building near the coast and far from the other buildings.
+He said it was "dull pewter" in color, featured statues that resembled gargoyles atop the roof, and had a large glass door facing south.

-Footage captured by an American content creator who snuck onto the island in 2023 shows that the building and surrounding area had been painted white.
+Baron confirmed the building against photographs provided by Trotter, despite its being blue and white in the images, based on its size, shape and location—indicating the distinctive stripes and false wooden door were painted after October 2012.

 Interior

-Baron went on to describe the interior as having only one large room that had two levels: the ground floor 4 to 6 ft tall and another on a slightly raised platform which was accessed by a single step.
-The flooring looked wooden and was covered with a large Oriental rug.
-He recalls a grey sofa to his right, against the eastern wall; directly ahead of him a dark wood desk of about 10 ft long, behind it several columns of floor-to-ceiling bookcases; to his left, against the western wall, was a small black grand piano.
+Baron described the interior as having one large room with two levels.
+The ground floor was 4 to 6 ft tall and another on a slightly raised platform, which was accessed by a single step.
+The flooring looked wooden and was covered by a large Oriental rug.
+He recalls a grey sofa to his right, against the eastern wall.

+Directly ahead of him was a dark wood desk about 10 ft long.
+Behind it were several columns of floor-to-ceiling bookcases.
+To his left, against the western wall, was a small black grand piano.
 Baron's notes describe the piano as having been manufactured by the Rudolph Wurlitzer Company.
-Above the piano hung a portrait of Epstein and the pope, although Baron could not confirm which specific pope it was.
+Above the piano hung a portrait of Epstein and a Pope.
+Baron could not confirm which Pope it was.